 During the summer months, the weather is hot.
 Just as we humans need to stay hydrated during the hot season, plants need that too.
 Taking care of your plants during this season is important unless you want them to die.
 Summer presents a time for growth and regeneration.
 If not well taken care of, the plants and flowers will wither or dry up.
-Here are six things you can do to care for your garden in the summer:
+Here are six things you can do to care for your garden in the summer: here are 6 Things you can do to care for your garden in the summer

 1) Shield Plants from Strong Winds.